 With the COVID-19 pandemic still rampant in the country, parents and guardians should look for facilities to ensure their child or ward’s safety.
 Are the school managements complying with the safety rules set up by the government before resumption?
 Are the other students and teachers going to be strictly abiding by set rules, day to day?

 Parents should enquire from school bodies about how they tend to go about safety precautions.
 Are there handwash zones and sanitizers?
 Are they equipping students with face masks and shields?
 These are the things to keep in mind.

 You should look for a hygienic environment.
 Are the facilities clean and orderly?
 Are gutters covered?
 I heard of a child who fell into an open gutter in her school that was full of dirt.
 Is the playground safe with safe outdoor toys?
 Are the teachers, assistants/nannies clean and tidy?
 Overall does the environment seem clean and friendly?

-Are they offering STEM, how are they incorporating technology, coding and other modern skills needs to thrive in the 21st Century?
+Are they offering STEM, how are they incorporating technology, coding and other modern skills needed to thrive in the 21st Century?

-Ask them where they feed their children into? what are the feeder schools for their graduates.
-For example if it is a pre school, what primary school do their student go to?
-This questions should be the same at every level.
+Ask them where they feed their children? what are the feeder schools for their graduates?
+For example, if it is a preschool, what primary school do their students go to?
+These questions should be the same at every level.

 [READ: Top 10 Skills Children Need]

 Discipline cannot be overemphasized, especially these days where the lack of it is normal.
 Choose a school where there is a high level of discipline but instilled through methods that are civil.

 Ensure that the school is security conscious.
 A good school will be strict about their security.
 They should typically only allow parents or caregivers with ID cards to pick up the children from school.
 Make sure you understand their security policy and that it focuses on making the child’s safety a priority.